caps-tum/qmpi/readme.md

 (C) 2019 Technical University of Munich, Chair of Computer Architecture and Parallel Systems.

-## Citation
+## Publications
 Any academic work published with the content of this repository must cite the following paper as reference:
-- Bengisu Elis, Dai Yang and Martin Schulz.
-QMPI: A Next Generation MPI Profiling Interface for Modern HPC Platforms.
-EuroMPI '19: Proceedings of the 26th European MPI Users' Groups Meeting.
-ACM, New York, NY, USA.
+- Bengisu Elis, Dai Yang, and Martin Schulz.
 2019.
-Accepted for Publication.
+QMPI: a next generation MPI profiling interface for modern HPC platforms.
+In Proceedings of the 26th European MPI Users' Group Meeting (EuroMPI '19), Torsten Hoefler and Jesper Larsson Träff (Eds.).
+ACM, New York, NY, USA, Article 4, 10 pages.
+DOI: https://doi.org/10.1145/3343211.3343215

 ## Disclaimer